jordanrvillarreal/netbox-build-o-matic/README.md

 ## Frequently Asked Questions

 - Why didn't you use X, Y, or Z to accomplish this?
---Because I didn't want to.
+  - Because I didn't want to.
 - Don't you think it would be better if you did X instead of Y?
--- Probably.
+  - Probably.
 - If I released code this bad, I would be embarassed.
--- That's not a question.
+  - That's not a question.